 Business College Branding

-Bringing to life the essence of the BGSU College of Business brand to life through the built environment via patterning and graphics, modular wall elements, and sculpture.
+Bringing to life the essence of the BGSU College of Business brand through the built environment via patterning and graphics, modular wall elements, and sculpture.

 Old Pine Dry Gin Packaging